celine1deepwork/celine1deepwork/README.md

 # Hi there 👋 It's Celine Dilara OZDEMIR

  ### IOS Developer Intern / Candidate
 I've been learning to code for over 2 years.
-I started with Java but I fell in love with Swift.
+I started with Java than I kept move on with Swift <3 .
 Also I'm interested in AI.

-*
+* 🌏 Citizen of United States & Turkiye

-- # 💬 Contact with me for Collab :
+* 🧠 Currently learning Swift
-  20COMP1037@isik.edu.tr
+* 💬 Contact me at 20COMP1037@isik.edu.tr

 - # 📫 Here's my Account links & WebSite :
 -  Linkedin :